Why is Traveling First Class Worth It?

 It has been debated for years whether flying first class is worth the cost or points.
 You work hard to have a perfect holiday and it can start with a flight and end with a flight.
-Traveling on long trips (more than 4hrs- domestic and international) I have found there are some valid reasons why flying first class works for us.
+Traveling on long trips (more than 4hrs- domestic and international) I have found there are some valid reasons and tips why flying first class works for us.
 This article is outlines our rationality to purchase a first class ticket.

 Unfortunately, we did not get any sleep ourselves on this overnight flight.
 Arriving in Paris mid-morning exhausted and jet lagged we made it to our hotel.
 Instead of enjoying the day in beautiful Paris, we shut our curtains and slept…and slept.
 Waking up disorientated to find it was 9:00 pm, we ordered room service and stayed up until 3:00 am.
 First day in Paris ruined.

 As you can imagine we are now all screwed up on our sleeping schedule.
 Our 2nd day in Paris was better, however still tired and somewhat out of sorts we were still able to enjoy ourselves.
-The 3rd and 4th day we were feeling more like ourselves and had a great time.
+The 3rd and 4th day we were feeling more like ourselves and had a great time, especially in the Louvre.

 On our way back home in economy, we again did not have a pleasant flight.
 Our seats were very uncomfortable.
 One of the seats were not reclining correctly and having the passenger directly in front of this seat was reclined back all the way.
 Eight hours of being cramped, trouble sleeping again.
 Lack of sleep again hit us hard when we returned home making the next couple of days miserably tired and having trouble with energy.